-1. Dr Ambedkar Stadium New Delhi.
 Situated in the heart of New Delhi, this is a large football stadium.
-The stadium is named after Dr Bhimrao Ambedkar.
+The stadium is named after Dr. Bhimrao Ambedkar.
 It was built in the year 2007 and has a great capacity to accommodate more than 37,000 fans.

-2. Ambedkar Memorial Park Lucknow.
-Uttar Pradesh’s Ambedkar Memorial Park was created in the honour of Dr Ambedkar.
+Ambedkar Memorial Park in Uttar Pradesh was created in honour of Dr. Ambedkar.
 The park is known for purifying the lives of the likes of Jyotirao Phule, Narayana Guru, Kanshi Ram, and several others who served and devoted their time for the sole purpose of humanity and equality.

-3. Memorial Bhim Janmabhoomi Ahmedabad.
-A must-visit site, the government of India built this great memorial to celebrate the 100th birth Anniversary of Dr Ambedkar.
+In Ahmedabad, the government of India built this great memorial to celebrate the 100th birth Anniversary of Dr. Ambedkar.
 It was further established by the Chief Minister of Madhya Pradesh.

-4. Memorial Park of Dr Ambedkar.
-This monument is dedicated to Dr Ambedkar, the Lord of human rights.
+This monument is dedicated to Dr. Ambedkar, the Lord of human rights.
 The memorial is ideally situated in a small village in Andhra Pradesh.
 The estimated height of Ambedkar’s portrait is 125 ft.